Hamilton (Qld)

 Table Chart PROFILE FAQ

-Hamilton features high concentrations of lone person households and group households, with a median household size of 1.9 people
+Hamilton features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 53.8% of all households, including 14.8% couples with children, 31.6% couples without children, and 6.0% single parent families.
-Non-family households account for the remaining 46.2%, with lone person households at 40.7% and group households comprising 5.5%.
-The median household size is 1.9 people.
+Family households account for 53.8% of all households, including 14.8% couples with children, 31.6% couples without children, and 6.0% single parent families.
+Non-family households constitute the remaining 46.2%, with lone person households at 40.7% and group households comprising 5.5% of the total.
+The median household size is 1.9 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households